akhilpranjal/ContextFlowAPI/docs/5_production_patterns.md

      - Health & readiness endpoints: `GET /health` and optionally readiness checks to indicate when the model/index is ready.

   3. Thread-safety & concurrency
-     - Use locks for shared in-memory resources: `_model_lock` in `EmbeddingService` and `_lock` in `FaissVectorStore` are correct patterns.
+     - Use locks for shared in-memory resources: `_model_lock` in `EmbeddingService` remains important; the Qdrant client itself is managed externally rather than through an in-process vector index.
      - Prefer process-level isolation for heavy models: multiple worker processes (uvicorn/gunicorn) reduce GIL contention, but increase memory usage due to separate model copies.
      - Consider using a separate service for heavy tasks (embedding or indexing) behind a queue (Redis/RabbitMQ) to scale independently.

   4. Lazy loading & startup cost
      - Lazily load heavy models on first use to keep cold-start time low; or pre-load during startup if you want readiness gating.
-     - Use the `lifespan` context to initialize long-lived singletons (embedding model, FAISS store) once and share via `app.state`.
+     - Use the `lifespan` context to initialize long-lived singletons (embedding model, Qdrant client wrapper) once and share via `app.state`.
      - Keep runtime dependencies aligned with the active environment; this repository expects `langchain-text-splitters` to be installed in the same venv that runs tests and the API.

   5. Persistence & durability
-     - `FaissVectorStore` supports local file persistence when `ENABLE_FAISS_PERSISTENCE=true` — suitable for single-host setups.
+     - `QdrantVectorStore` stores vectors in a Qdrant backend and is suitable for local Docker, self-hosted, or managed Qdrant deployments.
-     - For production, use managed or distributed vector DBs (Qdrant, Milvus, Pinecone) for durability, scaling, and high availability.
+     - For production, use a durable Qdrant instance or managed Qdrant Cloud so indexed chunks survive restarts and can scale independently of the API.
-     - Backups: persist FAISS index and metadata regularly; keep snapshots in durable object storage (S3, GCS).
+     - Backups: snapshot the Qdrant collection or back up the underlying Qdrant storage according to your deployment strategy.

   6. Prompt & context management
      - Implement token-aware context management to avoid exceeding the LLM context window (count tokens, truncate older/less relevant sources).